MattHatwey/Manemo/chapter1.md

 He felt lonely.
 He lay down and kept on having a dream of an egg he found in the middle of the war and was with the egg and then he thought that the egg was near.
 He thought for a minute..
 Then he knew exactly where it was.

    He found the egg.
-There was a crack
+There was a crack.
 “Finally.” said Matt.
 They were together until he noticed that Kingdarudo and Queendarudo were looking at him.
   But he felt safe.
 He rang the bell and Kingdarudo and Queendarudo let him in.